-Gum Boil, Pain And Pressure That Needs A Dentist
+A Gum Boil Is Pain And Pressure That Needs A Dentist

-A gum boil, also called parulus, is the point from which an abscessed tooth drains.
-When a tooth has an abscess toxins from the root build up.
-Over time the toxins kill the nerve in the tooth, and the body responds by calling on white blood cells to get rid of the infection.
+A gum boil, also called Parulus, is the point from which an abscessed tooth drains.
+When a tooth has abscess toxins from the root build up, over time the toxins kill the nerve in the tooth, and the body responds by calling on white blood cells to get rid of the infection.

 Unlike some dental processes like whitening, a gum boil cannot be treated at home.
 It’s very important to get care as early as you suspect something is wrong.
 Your dentist will need to take X-rays to confirm the exact cause of the boil, then discuss treatment options with you.

 In some cases a tooth may be extracted, but most dentists will try to save your tooth as long as there’s been no gum retraction or bone loss.
 The most common way to save the tooth is by root canal therapy followed by a crown.

 Preventing Gum Boils

 You can dramatically decrease your risk for gum disease and boils by starting a good routine of oral hygiene.
 Remember to brush your teeth for a full two minutes getting all sides using fluoride toothpaste.
 Also brush the rim of your gums gently, floss, and rinse with a fluoride mouthwash.

 If you’re a smoker that increases the chances of gum boils as does poor eating habits.
 The tie between healthy eating and oral health is unquestionable.
 Last, but not least, see your dentist twice a year for a checkup and thorough cleanings.
 This maximizes your protection against gum and tooth problems and also insures that any problem that does arise gets fast, professional attention.

 Updated: February 15, 2015

 Beauty And The Bath